sana-al-rayess/OneirAi/README.md

 <img src="./readme/title6.svg"/>

-> These are the instructions on setting up your project locally.
+> These are the instructions on setting up this project locally.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites